Skip to content

 You will need to provide:

-• proof of the child’s UK address (an email from your sponsor confirming that the child is living at their address, including full names and address)
+• proof of the child’s UK address (an email from your sponsor confirming that the child is living at their address, including full name and address)

 • a copy of the parent and child's entry documentation (copy of visa and Ukraine passport).

-Once we receive your application and documents, your child will be allocated a school place within 15-20 school days (depending on availability of places in the area).
+Once your application and supporting documents are received, your child will be allocated a school place within 15-20 school days (depending on availability of places in the area).
+There may be a delay if your application is received during a school holiday.

-Whilst we are processing your application, you will not receive any updates from us unless there are any queries or issues to discuss.
+Whilst your application is being processed, you will not receive any updates unless there are any queries or issues to discuss.
 The child should start at the school within 10 school days of being offered the place.

-Make sure that where any child has health or special needs that this is indicated on the application.
-If they had a Ukrainian equivalent of an education, health and care plan, give details of this we will need to ensure our Special Educational Needs team can support children who need specialist placements.
+Make sure that, where any child has health or special needs, this is indicated on the application.
+If they had a Ukrainian equivalent of an education, health and care plan, give details of this to ensure our Special Educational Needs team can support them, such as if they need a specialist placement.

 Schools have been asked to place children in a year group where their abilities best fit rather than based on age.
 This is a decision that the school will be best placed to make.